Breaking Down the Most Common Design Thinking Deliverables

 Team-based specific tools that give further information as to what the users feel, think, say, and do while in different situations.

-Since empathy maps depict emotional response and perspective, they assist teams in determining and addressing unknown needs with suitable and better designs.
+Since empathy maps depict emotional response and perspective, they assist teams in understanding the user's motivations.
+This understanding is crucial for designing solutions that address unknown needs with better designs.

 They enable a smoother transition from data to insights, bringing the users closer to the designers.